Volunteer Opportunities Abroad for Pets and Animal Lovers

 For many world travelers such as Donna the plight of animals they meet during their travels can be disturbing.
 What can be done to help?
 While a new pet might not be on your list of vacation souvenirs, other options include making a donation to an animal welfare organization or volunteering.
 Here’s some to consider:

-Travel the World with WWF: This global conservation organization has an experiential travel program that brings members close to nature and explores the regional issues surrounding wildlife and their habitat.
-Their itineraries offer authentic and participatory experiences guaranteed to deepen your understanding of the surrounding natural world in a manner that is respectful of local culture and sensitive to ecological principles.
-An exciting lineup for 2007 includes India’s national parks, whale-watching in Alaska, and the monarch butterfly migration in Mexico.
-Contact: www.wwf.org.
+Travel the World with the World Wildlife Fund: The World Wildlife Fund is a global conservation organization that offers an experiential travel program that brings members close to nature and explores the regional issues surrounding wildlife and their habitat.
+Their varied itineraries offer authentic and participatory experiences guaranteed to deepen your understanding of the surrounding natural world in a manner that is respectful of local culture and sensitive to ecological principles.

 The opportunities to improve the situation for the worldwide animal community through volunteering are as wide and as varied as the interests of the world’s animal lovers.